yuhattor/copilot-patterns/contents/en/design-pattern/consistent-coding-style.md

 ### Checklist for Further Learning

 - How does consistent coding style affect readability and maintainability of the codebase?
-- What tools and techniques can be employed to enforce coding standards within a team or project?
+- What communication is needed to enforce coding standards within a team or project?
 - How can GitHub Copilot assist in adhering to coding best practices?
 What behaviors does it promote or discourage?